blue42u/vivacious/include/readme.md

 allowing external re-implementation of core pieces.
 This is intended to allow for another level of customization to the engine.

+## Naming scheme

+Every symbol in vV must begin with a prefix classifying it uniquely into the specific API from which it comes.
+Every API should thus have a shortened form of the name for the prefix.
+This is the *shorthand* name for the API, and should have two forms.
+The first follows CamelCase rules, and starts with a capital, we call this `<Sh>`.
+The second is all lowercase, we call this `<sh>`.
+This is to prevent capitalization conflicts with the vV (or Vv) part of the prefix.

+Every type should have the prefix `Vv<Sh>_`, with the exception being the API structure itself, which should have the form `Vv_<api>`.
+Every implementation of the API should have the form `vV<sh>_<imp>` (rationale 3), where `<imp>` is a unique identifier for the implemention, as seen below.

 ## Header Conventions

 Every API should be defined in a single header in this directory or a